jpgonzalezra/compota-token/README.md

 ## Overview

-CompotaToken is a custom ERC20 interest-bearing token that accrues interest over time.
-This smart contract is designed to manage an interest-bearing token, allowing users to earn interest on their token holdings.
+CompotaToken is a custom ERC20 interest-bearing token that continuously accrues yield to its holders.

 ## Key Features